 Consequences of Oxidative Stress

-When the body is unable to cope with the number of free radicals, it results in health deterioration as cells lose their vitality and some die.
+When the body is unable to cope with the number of free radicals, it results in health deterioration as cells lose their vitality, and some even die.

-This can damage major organs such as the kidney, heart and lungs5.
-It can also affect major functions within the body including digestion and immunity6.
-Here are some of the possible consequences of oxidative stress.
+This can damage major organs such as the kidney, heart, and lungs.
+It can also affect major functions within the body including digestion and immunity.
+Here are some of the possible consequences of oxidative stress:

-• Heart disease.
+- Heart disease.
 This leading killer develops after arteries in the heart harden and narrow in a process called atherosclerosis.
 A reaction between free radicals and bad cholesterol has been linked to this process.
-It has been discovered that people who have low antioxidant intake tend to be at the highest risk of heart disease11.
+It has been discovered that people who have low antioxidant intake tend to be at the highest risk of heart disease.

-• Joint inflammation leading to conditions such as arthritis12.
+- Joint inflammation.
+This could lead to conditions such as arthritis.

-• Cell damage and death in the brain causes a deterioration of brain health and function.
+- Brain aging.
+Cell damage and death in the brain causes a deterioration of brain health and function.
 This causes Alzheimer’s, Parkinson’s, Huntington’s disease and other forms of dementia.
-Oxidative stress has been suggested as one of the main contributors to brain aging15.
+Oxidative stress has been suggested as one of the main contributors to brain aging.

-• Skin damage.
+- Skin damage.
 Free radicals can also target skin cells.
-This compromises major skin functions including UV protection.
+This compromises major skin functions, including UV protection.
 With continued assault from these reactive molecules, the skin shows accelerated signs of aging.
-In fact, the Free-radical theory of aging suggests that oxidative stress is the main reason why humans grow old16.
+In fact, the free radical theory of aging suggests that oxidative stress is the main reason why humans grow old.

-• Apart from causing the skin to age, oxidative stress can also lead to other skin conditions including lesions, scarring and overall skin damage17.
+- Skin conditions.
+Apart from causing the skin to age, oxidative stress can also lead to other skin conditions including lesions, scarring and overall skin damage.

-• Cancer.
+- Cancer.
 For decades, cancer has stumped researchers with a cure still eluding them.
-In their study of how it comes about, free radicals have been singled out as major suspects17 18 19.
-Remember cancer is basically caused by malfunctioning cells.
-Also remember that free radicals damages cells, affecting how they function.
+In their study of how it comes about, free radicals have been singled out as major suspects.
+Remember, cancer is basically caused by malfunctioning cells.
+Also remember that free radicals damage cells, affecting how they function.
 You can see how the two connect.

-• Lung disorders.
+- Lung disorders.
 Pollutants in the air can increase the amount of free radicals in the lungs, causing oxidative stress as antioxidants are unable to cope.
-This could lead to various lung diseases including asthma 20 and lung cancer21.
+This could lead to various lung diseases including asthma and lung cancer.

 Symptoms of Oxidative Stress

 There are certain symptoms that signal oxidative stress.
-They include chronic fatigue4, muscle or joint pain22, memory loss1, unusually early signs of aging such as greyed hair and wrinkles23, decreased eye sight24 as the eye lenses are damaged and increased susceptibility to infections as your immune system is compromised.
+They include chronic fatigue, muscle or joint pain, memory loss, unusually early signs of aging such as greyed hair and wrinkles, decreased eye sight as the eye lenses are damaged, and increased susceptibility to infections as your immune system is compromised.